FriendedCarrot4z/Final-Project-CSE-212/BinarySearchTree.md

 !["Example of binary tree"](notBal.png)

 Binary Search Trees use the data inputed to balance themselves.
 They also follow a rule set in which if node is greater then the root it goes to the right of the root and less goes left.
 Binary Search Trees when balanced use O(log(N)) vs unbalanced O(N).
 The preformace difference is huge.
-For the examples we will just look at the Binary Search Trees due to their suppior speeds and efficiency.
+For the examples we will just look at the Binary Search Trees due to their suppior performance.

 !["Example of binary tree"](searchtree.png)